bluepadjap/alx-system_engineering-devops/0x02-shell_redirections/README.md

 19	19-AZ		 Script to replace all characters A and c from input to z and e 20	20-hiago	 Script to remove all letter c an C from input 21	21-reverse	 Script to reverse input
+22	22-users_and_homes Script to display all users and their home directories